 If a person qualifies for a treaty investor visa, he or she is allowed

-are granted, without a limit to the number of extensions of say.
+are typically granted, without a limit to the number of extensions of stay.

-classification.
-We can explain everything you need to know about the process,
+Investor classification.
+We can explain everything you need to know about

-including eligibility requirements, how to complete the required paperwork,
+the process, including eligibility requirements, how to complete the required

-and how to troubleshoot when and if the process doesn't go smoothly.
+paperwork, and how to troubleshoot if the process doesn't go smoothly.

 To learn more about how our team can help you and your family obtain this status,

-contact our dedicated West Palm Beach immigration attorneys.
+contact us for a free initial consultation.
 We can help simplify complicated legal concepts and terms, putting them

 into plain English, in any language!